blocktest-game/Blocktest-MonoGame/README.md

 Find the latest releases [here](https://github.com/blocktest-game/blocktest-MonoGame/releases).
 All you need to do is download the correct file for your system, unzip the file, and run the executable.

+## Running the game

+Blocktest will run in local mode by default.
+To connect to a server, it must be run with the arguments "connect \<ip\>".
+For localhost this is "connect localhost".

 ## Contributing

 1. Follow MonoGame's [getting started guide](https://docs.monogame.net/articles/getting_started/0_getting_started.html)